The TSA seized one contractor’s cash for a vehicle, but even though it was legal and documented, they won’t return it.

 While I don’t doubt the honesty of the TSA/CBP officials and assume that in the room where the money was counted there was a working surveillance camera that could verify which amount is accurate, where did the other $21,550 go?
 When the CBP deposited the money into the bank, how much did they deposit and how does that correlate with any other seizures?
 Did the employee “lose” $21,550 en route to the airport before it was confiscated?

-Other government agencies have done the same with cash when they believe it could be used for nefarious purposes.
+Other government agencies like the Drug Enforcement Administration have done the same with cash when they believe it could be used for nefarious purposes.
 Civil asset forfeiture has been a rising problem with some government entities as John Olliver discussed in late 2014 (video contains NSFW language):

 The TSA acted reasonably in questioning a person carrying an excessive amount of cash though they did not have any authorization to do anything about it.
 If proof was supplied proving the veracity of the funds, the federal government should return the money back without haste.